-From the estimated standard deviations for participant and session levels, σγσα0=0.00009560.34<0.01 the within-participant (session-to-session) variability is much smaller than between-participant variability, on the log-mean scale, provided that the zero-inflation part of the model or the overdispersion parameter is not accounted for.
+From the ratio of the estimated standard deviations for participant and session level random effects on the intercept, σγσα0=0.121.20=10%, we can see that within-participant variability (session-to-session) is much smaller than between-participant variability, on the log-mean scale.

 S2 Section.
 Duration of excessive brushing pressure on each dental surface